 Wake up in the perfect Canada vacation spot, Victoria, the capital city of British Columbia.
 A small town with a fascinating history, friendly locals (ranked as one of the top 15 most friendly cities in the world), fresh seafood, and a lively night scene.
 Once the sun rises set out to see Victoria on foot.
 Start by visiting the beautiful Parliament building, where construction began in 1893.
 Walk along the wharf where you can see seaplanes take off, Canadian water taxis glide by, and marine life in the water below.
 Make your way to Chinatown, the oldest in Canada, where you can walk the narrowest street in Canada – Fan Tan Alley.
 Pop into any of the local shops on either side as you shimmy your way through this skinny street.

-WEDNESDAY – Depart British Columbia, Fly Back to USA
+WEDNESDAY – Depart British Columbia, Fly Back to the USA

 Eight days later and your Canadian vacation has come to an end.
 Depart Wednesday in time to get back home and to the hospital for your shift on Thursday.